 Therefore, it’s inevitable that the demand for skilled Analysts and Tableau developers will be higher in the coming years.
-Also, they get higher salaries as compared to other IT professionals.
+Also, Tableau Developer Salary will be higher in comparison to other IT professionals.

 However, your salary may differ based on the location, type of employer, and years of experience you bring to the table.